aarmea/albertarmea.com-v2/content/post/alexa-tree.md

 ```

 To test these changes quickly, you can restart just the AlexaPi service without
 restarting the entire Pi with `sudo systemctl restart AlexaPi.service`.
+The
+wakeword will still be "Alexa", but it should be much more responsive.

 Given that I just stuffed Alexa into a Christmas tree, I figured an appropriate
 wake phrase would be "Oh Christmas tree".
 On [Snowboy's